alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 ## Asynchronous items

-Remember to first update the relevant issues and Stories on GH
 <!--
-Please fill these items out before the meeting
+Please fill these items out before the meeting.

+Remember to first update the relevant issues and stories on the project board: https://github.com/orgs/alan-turing-institute/projects/111
 -->

 ### What I've done this week